web-tfaa/tfaa-website/README.md

 Starting in November 2022, a new design was built by Luis Velasquez at [LV Branding](https://www.lvbranding.com/).
 The new design launched in early February 2023.

+In July 2023 Peter Warshaw took over as the TFAA Executive Secretary.

 ## Tools

 - GatsbyJS